sebelga/gstore-api/README.md

 router.use('/private/', yourAuthMiddelware);
 ```

-Then all the POST, PUT, PATCH and DELETE routes would automatically be routed throught your auth middelware.
+Then all the POST, PUT, PATCH and DELETE routes will automatically be routed through your Auth middelware.

-## Create Entity API
+## Create an Entity API

 To its simplest form, to create an API for a Model you just need to create a new instance of the gstoreApi with the Model.

 ```
 var gstoreApi = require('gstore-api');
 var Model     = require('../models/my-model');

 new gstoreApi(Model);
 ```

 ### settings

-The gstoreApi constructor has a second parameter with the following interface
+But if you need more fine-tuning, the gstoreApi constructor has a "settings" parameter with the following interface

 ```
 {